Birds: Threat to Lines or Threatened by Lines

 Streamers are typically released just after landing or before takeoff.

-Detailed investigation of streamers using high-speed cameras have been made in HV laboratories as well as in zoos.
-This research revealed that the continuous part of the streamer can attain lengths up to 2m and move at speeds of 2 to 5 m/s.
-The angle of the streamer to the cross-arm can even be 60-70° yet still lead to flashover.
-Resistivity of the dried excrement has been found to vary from 800-2000 Ω∙cm.
-In its natural state, this figure will vary slightly by species, e.g. storks (220-610 Ω∙cm); eagles (190-770 Ω∙cm); and the chicken which serves as a reference point (260-850 Ω∙cm).
+Detailed investigations of these streamers have been made using high-speed cameras in HV laboratories where researchers sometimes even chained birds to mock-up towers.
+This research confirmed that the continuous part of the streamer attain lengths up to 2 m and move at speeds of 2 to 5 m/s.
+The angle of a streamer to the cross-arm can be as high as 60-70° yet still lead to flashover.
+Resistivity of dried excrement has been found to vary from 800-2000 Ω∙cm.
+In its natural state, this will vary slightly by species, e.g. storks (220-610 Ω∙cm); eagles (190-770 Ω∙cm); and chickens which serve as reference (260-850 Ω∙cm).
 It should be taken into account, of course, that the average body temperature of a bird is 41.5°C and that actual resistivity will be less at lower ambient temperatures.

 Resistivity of bird excrement varies by species.

-Experiments confirm that, given the above parameters, it is possible to flashover insulator strings up to 500 kV AC and ± 400 kV DC.
-In Russia, for example,research using excrement collected at the zoo showed that flashover occurs at a resistivity of about 600 Ω∙cm and a dielectric strength of 70 kV/m, i.e. less than the maximum operating voltage for the 110 kV insulators tested.
-Similarly, it was found in the U.S. that, at a resistivity of about 120 Ω∙cm (using samples of excrement mixed with raw eggs and salt),a 500 kV suspension cap & pin string flashed over at 320 kV, i.e. about 1.1 times nominal operating voltage.
+Experiments confirm that, given these parameters, it becomes possible to flashover insulator strings up to 500 kV AC and ± 400 kV DC.
+In Russia, for example, research showed that flashover occurs at a resistivity of about 600 Ω∙cm (using excrement collected at a zoo) and a dielectric strength of 70 kV/m, which is less than the maximum operating voltage for the 110 kV insulators tested.
+Similarly, in the U.S. it was found that, at a resistivity of about 120 Ω∙cm (from samples of excrement mixed with raw eggs and salt), a 500 kV suspension cap & pin string flashed over at 320 kV – about 1.1 times nominal operating voltage.
 It is worth noting that during these experiments the streamer could be as far as 70 cm from the string yet still affect it.
-At Stellenbosch University in South Africa,a special bird excretion flashover simulator was developed and experiments performed at a resistivity of about 70 Ω∙cm.
+A bird excretion flashover simulator was developed in South Africa and experiments performed at a resistivity of about 70 Ω∙cm.
 This figure was selected after analysis of samples from two species of eagle and the mixture consisted of cellulose, salt and tap water.
-Results were then used to investigate the physics behind bird streamer flashover.
+The results were then used to investigate the physics behind bird streamer flashover.

-Based on this data, it certainly seems clear that, from an engineering point of view, the problem of bird streamer flashover on transmission lines has been clarified and confirmed.
-The issue then becomes how best to protect a line from birds perching in the vicinity of insulator strings and periodically flashing them over.
-This requires asking, why are the birds there at all?
+It certainly seems clear that, from an engineering perspective, the problem of bird streamer flashover on transmission lines has been confirmed and documented.
+The issue then is how best to protect a line from birds perching in the vicinity of insulator strings and periodically flashing them over.
+This requires asking: why are birds even there at all?

-There is an obvious reason why transmission towers attract large raptor species such as owls, vultures and eagles, i.e. the usual culprits behind streamer type outages.
-These structures provide ideal platforms for hunting, roosting and nesting.
+According to ornithologists, there is an obvious reason why transmission towers attract large raptor type species such as owls, vultures, eagles – the usual culprits causing streamer type outages.
+The structures provide them with ideal platforms for hunting, roosting and nesting.
 Indeed, the cross-arms of a typical 110 kV tower are located at the optimal height for buzzards to hunt prey along the right-of-way.

 Moreover, once birds establish a roosting site, they continue to use it year after year.
-In Finland, for example, two lines of identical design and sharing the same corridor but constructed at different times had different operating histories.
+In Finland, for example, two lines of identical design and sharing the same corridor but constructed at different times had much different operating histories.
 The older line suffered from unknown outages while the newer one did not.
-The reason was that the first line was already occupied by most of the large local birds that never moved to the second line.
+The reason was that the first line was already occupied by most of the large local birds, which then never moved over to the second line.
 A similar example from South Africa showed that only half a line suffered from unknown type outages while the other half did not.
-In this case, the reason was that the problematic half was under control of a pair of eagles that settled near its end, while no other raptors watched over the other half.
+In this case, the reason was that the problematic half was under control of eagles that settled near its end, while no other raptors watched over the other half.

-This demonstrates that it can prove especially worthwhile to study the behavior of birds occupying any portion of a transmission line.
+This demonstrates that it can prove worthwhile to study the behavior of birds occupying any portion of a transmission line.
 In most cases, birds come to rest and sleep towards dusk and take their place on the cross-arm or in the nest.
-Sometimes, they empty their bowels for the first time right after landing – thereby providing the first peak of outages around 10 to 11 PM.
-The birds then empty their bowels a second time in the early morning (4 to 6 AM), most probably to reduce body weight before take-off.
-They fly away leaving behind yet another potential outage to be dealt with.
+Sometimes, they empty their bowels for the first time right after landing, thereby providing the first peak of outages around 10 to 11 PM.
+The birds then empty their bowels a second time in the early morning (4 to 6 AM), most probably to reduce body weight before takeoff.
+They fly away, leaving behind yet another potential outage to be dealt with.

 Orange River – Ranch Line